Mordecai Wyatt Johnson: Education

 Johnson attended a small elementary school in his native town.
 Afterward, he moved to Nashville, where he studied at Roger Williams University.
 Later he studied at Howe Institute in Memphis.

 He transferred to the Atlanta Baptist College (now Morehouse College, a historically black college), where he completed his secondary and undergraduate education.
 During his college career, he was a member of the debating team and the Glee Club, a star athlete in three sports, and quarterback of the football team.
 Offered a faculty position at the college upon graduation, he taught English and economics and served a year as acting dean.
 He maintained a profound interest in economics throughout his career, an interest that was apparent in some of his major speeches.

 After one year of teaching, he continued his education at the University of Chicago, where he received a second A.B. degree, and at the Rochester Theological Seminary in Rochester, New York, where he earned the B.D. degree.
 At Rochester he was profoundly influenced by the great "social gospel" advocate, Walter Rauschenbusch.
 His experiences there strongly influenced his thinking and his entire career.
+He also earned a Doctor of Divinity degree at Harvard University in 1923.